Quick Wiki

 Similar to numerous low-income families, he grew up in hostels until he was two years old.
 After that, his mother got a house in a public housing project (council estate) at Campden, which was haunted by a severe drug problem.
 His family was under the welfare security status of the government.

-Despite growing up with challenging circumstances, Kaluuya brought good grades in school (St. Aloysius College) since his mother always insisted that he focused on his study.
+Despite growing up in challenging circumstances, Kaluuya got good grades in school (St. Aloysius College) since his mother always insisted that he focus on his studies.
 He recalls that the environment in the Catholic school was filled with “fighting energy’—which invited “year-long detention” and school closure due to the constant “fights and knife crime.”
 He says:

 Kaluuya was noted as a ‘very busy’ child by a primary school teacher, so she suggested he try acting.
 Then, he wrote a play that would go on to win a local competition.
 The play was even performed at the famous Hampstead Theatre.
 He would, in the future, write and perform as a teenager at the same theatre.